Health-Based Guidance Development Process

 To support our mission to protect public health, MDH staff incorporate up-to-date information into its risk assessment methods.
 When new methods or toxicity information become available between formal rule adoptions, we may incorporate this information into guidance.

 MDH scientists choose chemicals for review based on requests from other programs within MDH; from other state agencies, such as the Minnesota Pollution Control Agency (MPCA) and the Minnesota Department of Agriculture (MDA); and from the public through the Contaminants of Emerging Concern initiative.

 MDH staff keep interested parties informed of the review process.
 We post a list of chemicals under review and invite interested parties to submit data that may be useful in the review.
 Our staff also communicate with interested parties via the GovDelivery email subscription service.

-When developing guidance, MDH scientists use the methodology from the HRL or HRV Rules unless it finds that public health would be better protected by using different methods.
+When developing guidance, MDH scientists use the methodology from the HRL Rules unless it finds that public health would be better protected by using different methods.
 If the available toxicity information is not sufficient, MDH may elect to develop qualitative RAA (e.g., narrative description of toxicity relative to a similar chemical).
 If there is insufficient scientific information, we may not issue guidance of any kind.

-When we develop new guidance, such as HBV or RAA, based on the most recent methodology and scientific information, it is recommended that risk assessors and risk managers follow new guidance instead of a previously established HRL or HRV (this is referred to as dual guidance).
+When we develop new guidance, such as HBV or RAA, based on the most recent methodology and scientific information, it is recommended that risk assessors and risk managers follow new guidance instead of a previously established HRL (this is referred to as dual guidance).
 Please refer to the MDH Dual Guidance for Drinking Water Methodology for more information about dual guidance.

 Issuing and Using Guidance